jasraa/tp/docs/DeveloperGuide.md

 all/each list of expenses and the removal of each list of expenses.
 All functions are orchestrated by the `RecurringExpenseCommand` class, which would have been created by the `RecurringExpenseCommandCreator`, which is in turn created by the `Parser` class.
-When `RecurringExpenseCommand#execute()` is called by `BudgetBuddy`, it utilizes methods present in `ExpenseList`, `RecurringExpenseList` and `RecurringExpensesList` to facilitate the relevant features.
+When `RecurringExpenseCommand#execute()` is called by `BudgetBuddy`, it utilizes methods present in `ExpenseList`, `RecurringExpenseList` and `RecurringExpenseLists` to facilitate the relevant features.

 Within the RecurringExpenseCommand, the following variables would be initialized :